Frequently Asked Questions

 Back To Top

-14. How will the lawyers be paid?
+11. How will the lawyers be paid?

-Class Counsel and the other lawyers who were involved in the pending cases have not been paid for their work in this case.
+The Court determined the attorneys’ fee for Class Counsel and the other lawyers who were involved in the pending cases for their work in this case.
 In addition to thousands of hours of labor spent on this case, Class Counsel have expended substantial expenses prosecuting this case.
-The Court will determine how much Class Counsel will be paid for fees and expenses.
-Class Counsel will seek an award for attorneys’ fees of up to one-third of the Settlement Fund, plus reimbursement of Class Counsel’s costs and expenses (no more than $1,500,000), also to be paid from the Settlement Fund.
-You will not be responsible for payment of Class Counsel’s fees and expenses.
+Class Counsel has been awarded attorneys’ fees from the Settlement Fund, plus reimbursement of Class Counsel’s costs and expenses.
+You are not responsible for payment of Class Counsel’s fees and expenses.

 Back To Top